 Tips for Disney World Rides for Babies and Toddlers:

-• Don’t risk traumatizing your child and force them on to something, even if you believe they will enjoy it.
-Cast Members will remove people from a ride if the children seem afraid.
+• Don’t risk traumatizing your child and force them on a ride, even if you believe they will enjoy it.
+Cast Members will remove people if the children seem afraid.

 Using Walt Disney World’s Rider Switch Service:

 Rider Switch is also your friend.
 Full details on the Rider Switch process is here, but in a nutshell:

 - Tell the Cast Member at the entrance you’d like to do Rider Switch.